m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 ### Function `wrap`:

 The wrap function computes the minimum-image distance associated to a coordinate.
-The codes are very similar in every aspect, except that the Fortran code is restricted to 64bits (double precision) floats.
+The codes are very similar in every aspect, except that the Fortran code is restricted to the type of floats defined in `dp`.
+The Fortran function was declared `elemental` to be used on arrays, element-wise.

 <table width=100%>
 <tr><td align=center><b>Julia</b></td><td align=center><b>Fortran</b></td></tr>